 Miami Epidural Steroid Injections

-Corticosteroids Providing Back Pain Relief
+Corticosteroids Providing Back Pain Relief in Florida & Tennessee

 A common cause of chronic back pain is spinal stenosis, which is the narrowing of the spinal column.
 This causes the epidural sleeve to shrink and put pressure on the spinal nerves that it’s supposed to protect.
 Treatments for this condition vary depending on its severity or exact cause.
 If the pain is severe or persistent and not responding to other treatments, you may need an epidural steroid injection.
 Epidural steroid injections introduce corticosteroids into the painful area of the epidural channel to reduce inflammation.
 This can decrease pain and help manage symptoms related to your condition.

 To find out if our epidural steroid injections in Miami may be the right choice for your treatment, call iRISE Spine and Joint at (888) 966-9750 today.

 There are four different types of epidural steroid injections depending on where your pain is located:

 - Cervical: The cervical portion of the spine is located in your neck.
 Generally, spine specialists administer cervical injections through the side of the neck to avoid penetrating the throat or too many muscles and soft tissue.
 An injection into the neck can help reduce arm pain as well as neck pain.